MarianBusila/KitchenChaos/README.md

 - when spawning objects with __[ClientRpc]__ or __[ServerRpc]__, it is a good practice to use indexes as parameters to the function and keep a list of prefabs.
 This way, you do not have to serialize a complex object over the network.

+- complex objects can be serialzed by implementing __INetworkSerializable__ interface

 - use __NetworkObjectReference__ to reference an existing object over the network

 - only server can modify a __NetworkVariable__